edgar-quiroz/spark/README.md

 # Spark docker image

-## To build this image we hace two options:
+## There are two options for building this image:
 1) Download manually Apache Spark and COPY to Docker.
 2) Use ADD command to download spark files every docker build.